jenpelham/jenpelham/README.md

 <h1 align="center">Hi 👋, I'm Jen</h1>
 <h3 align="center">A dev from Orlando with a background in design</h3>
 <p>Experience in higher education, pharmacy, grocery, and non-profits.
 And, throw in a BA in Anthropology because I think people are fascinating.
-I’m a lifelong people watcher and puzzle lover.
-Let’s do good work and let our work do good.</p>
+I’m a lifelong people watcher and puzzle lover.</p>

 - 🔭 I’m currently working on **a National Parks trail app**